Raise $500 - get your ride fee refunded

 - Third prize will be announced in due course.
 Winner will receive an invitation to the charity presentation dinner.

-If your team has 10 or more riders, or any team with at least 5 riders which has raised at least $1,500 you will be given free entry to the Corporate Marquee at the start/finish area where you can enjoy a BBQ, cold beer, coffee and tea, cakes, juices, fruit salads and a physiotherapy service while your team winds down and shares experiences after the event.
+If your team has raised at least $1,500 you will be given free entry to the Corporate Marquee at the start/finish area where you can enjoy a BBQ, cold beer, coffee and tea, cakes, juices, fruit salads and a physiotherapy service while your team winds down and shares experiences after the event.
 To qualify as part of a team any rider must be joined to the team by 12 noon on Sat 28 Mar 2020.

 King, Queen and team of the mountain